yesnik/javascript-guides/react/jsx.md

 ## `{}` to escape to JS

+We can use curly braces `{}`, a special JSX syntax that allows us to write regular JavaScript directly inside JSX markup.

-Curly braces let you "escape back" into JavaScript so that you can embed some variable:
+Curly braces let us "escape back" into JavaScript so that we can embed some variable:

 ```jsx
 function Header(props) {